tdickardsoftware/LEDA-ProjectPortal/Documentation/Designs/Management/Teams.md

 When you select the result from the search that player will be added, if you want to make a player captain select the star next to the players name.

 ^ The same applies for places.

-## Finding a team
-On the homepage bellow Add a Team you will find a link to Find a Team.

-To find a team start typing information about the team and it will start populating results for a team.

-You can select teams based on season, division, league, etc.

 ## Editing a team
 After a team is found in the top left there will be an edit button, once clicked you will be able to edit a team.